Sintra with Kids: The Ultimate Family Guide to Portugal’s Fairytale Town

 Buy your tickets online or at the kiosk at the entrance to the castle.
 Tickets are free for kids under 6, 6,5€ for youth ages 6-18 and seniors, and 7,6€ for adults.

-Check out our blog post for more details.
+Check out our blog post for more tips on visiting the Moorish Castle with kids.

 Find the Parque de Liberdade